 Continue reading “Sudden Error Message while updating in ACM?
 Don’t Panic!”

-Below I’m going to demonstrate how to customize your workspace list so that you can see if any of your documents are out of date.
+Learn how to customize your workspace list, so that you can immediately see if any of your documents are out of date.
 Being able to quickly see which files are out of date will help to save you time and ensure that you’re always working on the updated versions.

-- Open your working copy and click on Product Name to the right of ‘products’.
-In this example ‘Niagra’ is the product.
+1. Open your working copy and click on Product Name.
+In this example Niagra is the product.

-- Create a name and description then click step 4(Set Column Display)
+4. Create a name and description, then click Step 4: Set Column Display.

-- A clock will appear in the ‘Out of Date’ column for any documents that are out of date.
+8. A clock icon will appear in the ‘Out of Date’ column for any documents that are out of date.